loganharbour/moose/modules/heat_conduction/doc/content/syntax/GrayDiffuseRadiation/index.md

 The `GrayDiffuseRadiation` syntax invokes the [RadiationTransferAction](/RadiationTransferAction.md) action.
 It simplifies setting up gray, diffuse radiative exchange problems.
-It requires the user to provide boundaries, emissivities on these boundaries, and the type of sideset: `ADIABATIC`, `FIXED_TEMPERATURE`, `VARIABLE_TEMPERATURE`; `VARIABLE_TEMPERATURE` are all boundaries that are not listed in the union of `adiabatic_sidesets` and `fixed_temperature_sidesets`.
+It requires the user to provide boundaries, emissivities on these boundaries, and the type of boundary: `ADIABATIC`, `FIXED_TEMPERATURE`, `VARIABLE_TEMPERATURE`; `VARIABLE_TEMPERATURE` are all boundaries that are not listed in the union of `adiabatic_boundary` and `fixed_temperature_boundary`.

-The `GrayDiffuseRadiation` syntax allows to split the sidesets into radiation patches using the `n_patches` parameter.
+The `GrayDiffuseRadiation` syntax allows to split the boundaries into radiation patches using the `n_patches` parameter.
 This allows the computation of more accurate view factors between participating boundaries.

 ## Assumed geometry

 The `GrayDiffuseRadiation` syntax assumes that radiation is exchanged in cavity that is filled by a vacuum or a medium that is transparent to thermal radiation.
-The cavity must be enclosed by the boundaries specified in parameter `sidesets`.
+The cavity must be enclosed by the boundaries specified in parameter `boundary`.
 If the cavity is not enclosed, the result of the computation may be incorrect without MOOSE issuing a warning or error.

 By default, MOOSE's raytracing module is used for calculating view factors.
 The method is discussed in detail in [RayTracingViewFactor](RayTracingViewFactor.md).
 The parameter `unobstructed_cavity` can be set to *true* to force